COUNTY of ARGYLL

 - General advice on parish registers throughout Scotland can be found on our Scotland Church Records page.

 - Civil registration of births, marriages and deaths began in Scotland on 1st January 1855.
-These and other records are held at New Register House, General Register Office for Scotland.
+These and other records are held at New Register House, National Records of Scotland.
 Researchers unable to visit New Register House can search the birth and marriage (100-year rule applies) and death indexes (75-year rule applies) online through Scotland's People.
 This service will also allow searches of the indexes to the Old Parish Records.

 - Records of testaments, inventories, etc., are held at the National Archives of Scotland.